- Disruptive and sustainable: the same thing

 The basic problem of the interventions developed in the name of Ecology is that

-IN THE CURRENTLY HIGHLY DISRUPTIVE CONTEXT IT IS NECESSARY TO INTERVENE WITH AS WELL AS SOLUTIONS
+IN THE HIGHLY DISRUPTIVE CONTEXT, CURRENTLY IT IS NECESSARY TO INTERVENE IN AN EQUALLY DISRUPTIVE MANNER

 (ie with disruptive innovation interventions).